TheGamingSqueaker/eagler-backup-download/README.md

 https://thegamingsqueaker.github.io/eagler/

 ------------------------------------------------------------------------------------------
-FEEL FREE TO FORK AND DISTRIBUTE TO KEEP EAGLER CRAFT ALIVE
+FEEL FREE TO FORK AND DISTRIBUTE TO KEEP EAGLERCRAFT ALIVE
 ------------------------------------------------------------------------------------------
 Eaglercraft has no affiliation with Microsoft or Mojang this is not an official release.
 ------------------------------------------------------------------------------------------